next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 To use this feature, you just need to choose a render engine and turn on `enable` for it (located in {% label primary@theme config file %}).
 Then you need to install the **corresponding Hexo Renderer** to fully support the display of Math Equations - Only turn on `enable` **may not let you see the displayed equations correctly**.
 The corresponding Hexo Renderer engine will be [provided below](#Render-Engines).

 {% note warning %}
 Except for the required renderer, any other Hexo plugins are unnecessary and there is no need to manually import any JS or CSS files.
-If you have installed plugins such as `hexo-math`, they may conflict with the built-in render engine of NexT.
+If you have installed plugins such as `hexo-math` or `hexo-katex`, they may conflict with the built-in render engine of NexT.
 {% endnote %}

 ### Settings